researchtech-inc/markdown-edit-llm-benchmark/fixtures/complex/collateral_hedging.final.md

 This is due to USDe's embedded dynamic hedging model.
 It integrates collateral risks like negative funding and counterparty exposures directly into base operations.

-Additional analysis reveals that the protocol has demonstrated exceptional resilience during multiple market stress events.
-The hedging infrastructure has proven robust across various market conditions.
-However, concerns remain about long-term sustainability during extended bear markets.

-USDe is classified as a synthetic dollar stablecoin.
+Key findings include USDe classified as a synthetic dollar stablecoin.
 It has 1:1 backing via delta-neutral hedging of spot crypto assets.
 Assets include BTC, ETH, LSTs such as stETH, and stablecoins like USDC/USDT.
 These are hedged against short perpetual futures on centralized exchanges like Binance and Bybit.